No Radial Excitations in Low Energy QCD. I. Diquarks and Classification of Mesons: "Exotic" and Outcast Mesons

 \section{"Exotic" and Outcast Mesons}

-We list in Table 5 all the mesons that appear in the 2008 PDG particle listing but are not classified in Tables 14.2 and 14.3 there.
-We do not include any of the mesons listed under "further states" in the PDG (those have not been confirmed).
+We list in Table 5 all the mesons that appear in the 2008 PDG particle listing but are not classified in Tables 14.2 and 14.3 there.\footnote{We do not include any of the mesons listed under "further states" in the PDG (those have not been confirmed).} In our model, all these mesons are no longer exotic or outcast but are part of the model and classified in our tables.